auremoser/fellowship/projects/blogposts/OpenNewsBlog-GeoNews-May2014.md

 ####There Must Be a Pony Somewhere: Digging in Data to Find a Story

 At this week's MIT Civic Media Conference, Joi Ito kicked off an introductory talk with a nod to his coder fellow, Mat, a "unicorn" journalism-coder-analyst

+The most prize-worthy ponies deserve compensation and reward

+Let's talk about empathy.
 #####Joi Ito

 `unicorn - Mat (journalism)`